SeptenJDT/Septentrio-PyDataLink/Readme.md

 <br>

 These are the major features of PyDataLink:
- - Connecivity for up to 6 parallel connections: TCP , UDP , Serial: Handy for GNSS receivers or other sensors/systems
+ - Connectivity for up to 6 parallel connections: TCP , UDP , Serial: Handy for GNSS receivers or other sensors/systems
  - Support for NTRIP Client including TLS support
  - Logging of data passing through the connection
  - Automatic configuration scrips at connection and/or disconnection (handy to automatically configure GNSS receivers or other sensors)